Back to Articles

 Deploying Contracts on Stacks

 The Stacks blockchain has its own particularities and trade-offs with regard to smart contract development.
-Of relevance to the current hack is that, in Stacks, deploying a contract is done in its own separate transaction, of type Contract deploy .
+Of relevance to the current hack is that, in Stacks, deploying a contract is done in its own separate transaction, of type Contract deploy.
 This specific type of transaction cannot be initiated by any existing smart contract, it must be launched by a standard principal (a user with a private key).
-This is a very different behavior from Ethereum-compatible blockchains, where any smart contract can deploy any another smart contract.
+This is a very different behavior from Ethereum-compatible blockchains, where any smart contract can deploy another smart contract.

 On EVM-compatible blockchains, a factory type smart contract simply deploys the type of contract that is needed, ensuring full compatibility with the desired behavior.
 On Stacks, this is inherently not possible.
 On EVM chains it is also possible to get the compiled code of each contract on-chain, allowing a type of introspection.
 Smart contract introspection is also currently supported in Clarity, the smart contract language of the Stacks blockchain.